Welcome to the OPCC

 Eleanor joined the organisation in 2000.
 She manages the Business Support and Customer Service Team whose responsibilities include secretarial and administrative support, correspondence and complaints, call-handling and reception.

 Information management and transparency, data protection, budget management, facilities management, health and safety, IT support, HR, office policies and procedures and the administration of the PCCs role in police misconduct, and police complaints also fall within her portfolio.

 Her team is responsible for managing the Independent Custody Visitors Scheme in Devon & Cornwall.

-Eleanor is a keen promoter of personal development and in her spare time has studied and gained a BSC Hons degree majoring in Management and IT, and is currently studying for a post-graduate qualification in learning and development.
+Eleanor is a keen promoter of personal development and in her spare time has studied and gained a BSC Hons degree majoring in Management and IT.

 Davina Cull, Criminal Justice, Partnership & Commissioning Manager

 Dr Davina Cull is an experienced criminal justice practitioner, researcher and manager.
 Starting her career in policing, Davina has served as both a Special Constable and Police Constable working in several challenging roles with both victims and offenders.

 Davina’s experience has shaped her as an ethical, trauma informed and principled practitioner who works with vulnerable people with multiple and complex needs to bring about positive outcomes.
 Having specialised in victimology, women offenders, Integrated Offender Management and Restorative Justice, Davina is passionate about evidence-based practice and being part of wider and more meaningful social change.
 With subsequent employment experience in the Local Authority, Charity Sector and now as the Criminal Justice, Partnerships and Commissioning Manager at the Office of the Police and Crime Commissioner, Davina works to her best when she is able to implement new initiatives, innovate and improve service delivery.